scality/backbeat/docs/replication-retry.md

   will overwrite the destination master version if replicating to a public cloud.

+* Using Redis' [SCAN](https://redis.io/commands/scan)), with a default [COUNT](https://redis.io/commands/scan#the-count-option) of 1000, allows us to
+  search for particular key matches and search all keys.
+However, [SCAN](https://redis.io/commands/scan) does not guarantee any number of elements being returned at each iteration.
+Consequently, we cannot guarantee a pre-defined number of failed version in the response listing.

 ## Rejected Options

 * Creating Zookeeper nodes with the failed object's metadata for maintaining the list of failed entries instead of using Redis.

+* Storing the failed object metadata as the value of the Redis key.
+While this approach avoids an additional HTTP call to S3, the memory usage improvement in Redis is significant.

+* Using a hash or list data structure in Redis to store the keys.
+While potentially more memory efficient, we want to leverage Redis' expiry feature which is not supported for these data types.